AzureMentor/microsoft-graph-docs/concepts/security-authorization.md

 - In a web browser, go to this URL, and sign in as a tenant administrator.
 The dialog box shows the list of permission the application requires, as specified in the application registration portal.
 Choose **OK** to grant the application these permissions.

+> [!NOTE]
-> **Note:** This step grants permissions to the application - not to users.
+> This step grants permissions to the application - not to users.
 This means that all users belonging to the Azure AD tenant that use this application will be granted these permissions - even non-admin users.

 ## Assign Azure AD roles to users

 After an application is granted permissions, everyone with access to the application (that is, members of the Azure AD tenant) will receive the granted permissions.
 To further protect sensitive security data, the Microsoft Graph Security API also requires users to be assigned the Azure AD **Security Reader** role.
 For details, see [Assigning administrator roles](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles-azure-portal) and [Assign a user to adminstrator roles](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-users-assign-role-azure-portal).

+> [!NOTE]
->**Note:** You must be a tenant admin to perform this step.
+> You must be a tenant admin to perform this step.

 To assign roles to users: